zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/oke/oke.md

 	![Deploy to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)

 2. Sign in to **Oracle Cloud** if you haven't yet.
-In the page of 'Create Stack', check to accept terms, give a name to your stack (e.g. "Analytics on OKE"), select the compartment (e.g. HOL-compartment) to provision OCI resources, and click **Next**
+On the page of 'Create Stack', check to accept terms, give a name to your stack (e.g. "Analytics on OKE"), select the compartment (e.g. HOL-compartment) to provision OCI resources, and click **Next**

 	![Stack Information](images/resource-manager-stack-info.png)